MAT Manual

 (setf (aref x* row column) (aref x* column row))))))

-, because we need the data in this facet
+Note that direction is :io, because we need the data in this facet

 to be up-to-date (that's the input part) and we are invalidating all